 From exploration of Western Ghats birds, to the improved understanding of monsoon rains’ therapeutic effects, interns working with Raxa Collective employees set a standard for collaboration in 2012.
 Pampa Villa and Kayal Villa came into the Raxa Collective portfolio and the team of interns based at Cardamom County helped conceive how these two private villas could be integrated effectively.
 They also worked on design advisory projects for the new properties under development, which would eventually open on the waterfront of Fort Kochi Harbour and on the pristine shores of Marari Beach.
 The posts that each of these interns contributed individually, and as a team, during this period became benchmarks for what we would strive for more of in the future.

 In 2013 MLHS purchased Xandari Resort & Spa, in Costa Rica.
-This was recommended by La Paz Group, which had a long history with and had previously managed Xandari.
+This was facilitated by La Paz Group, which had a long history with and had previously managed Xandari.
 The strategy was to connect the entrepreneurial conservation work in Kerala to the excellent accomplishments along these lines in Costa Rica, especially at Xandari.
 This property is exemplary as a model of community involvement in a sustainably operated resort.